eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::ContactinformationsRequest;
 use EzmaxApi::Object::ContactinformationsRequestCompound;
 use EzmaxApi::Object::ContactinformationsRequestCompoundAllOf;
+use EzmaxApi::Object::CustomAutocompleteElementDisabledResponse;
+use EzmaxApi::Object::CustomAutocompleteElementDisabledResponseAllOf;
 use EzmaxApi::Object::CustomAutocompleteElementResponse;
 use EzmaxApi::Object::CustomDropdownElementRequest;
 use EzmaxApi::Object::CustomDropdownElementRequestCompound;
 use EzmaxApi::Object::CustomDropdownElementResponse;
 use EzmaxApi::Object::CustomDropdownElementResponseCompound;
 use EzmaxApi::Object::CustomEzsignfoldersignerassociationstatusResponse;
+use EzmaxApi::Object::CustomEzsignfoldertransmissionResponse;
+use EzmaxApi::Object::CustomEzsignfoldertransmissionSignerResponse;
 use EzmaxApi::Object::CustomEzsignsignaturestatusResponse;
 use EzmaxApi::Object::CustomFormDataDocumentResponse;
 use EzmaxApi::Object::CustomFormDataEzsignformfieldResponse;
 use EzmaxApi::Object::CustomFormDataEzsignformfieldgroupResponse;
 use EzmaxApi::Object::CustomFormDataSignerResponse;
 use EzmaxApi::Object::CustomFormsDataFolderResponse;
+use EzmaxApi::Object::CustomImportEzsigntemplatepackageRelationRequest;
+use EzmaxApi::Object::CustomNotificationsubsectiongetnotificationtestsResponse;
+use EzmaxApi::Object::CustomNotificationsubsectiongetnotificationtestsResponseAllOf;
+use EzmaxApi::Object::CustomNotificationtestgetnotificationtestsResponse;
+use EzmaxApi::Object::CustomNotificationtestgetnotificationtestsResponseAllOf;
+use EzmaxApi::Object::CustomUserResponse;
 use EzmaxApi::Object::CustomWordPositionOccurenceResponse;
 use EzmaxApi::Object::CustomWordPositionWordResponse;
 use EzmaxApi::Object::EmailRequest;
 use EzmaxApi::Object::EmailRequestCompound;
+use EzmaxApi::Object::EzsignSuggestSignersV1Response;
+use EzmaxApi::Object::EzsignSuggestSignersV1ResponseAllOf;
+use EzmaxApi::Object::EzsignSuggestSignersV1ResponseMPayload;
+use EzmaxApi::Object::EzsignSuggestTemplatesV1Response;
+use EzmaxApi::Object::EzsignSuggestTemplatesV1ResponseAllOf;
+use EzmaxApi::Object::EzsignSuggestTemplatesV1ResponseMPayload;
+use EzmaxApi::Object::EzsignbulksendCreateEzsignbulksendtransmissionV1Request;
+use EzmaxApi::Object::EzsignbulksendCreateEzsignbulksendtransmissionV1Response;
+use EzmaxApi::Object::EzsignbulksendCreateEzsignbulksendtransmissionV1ResponseAllOf;
+use EzmaxApi::Object::EzsignbulksendCreateEzsignbulksendtransmissionV1ResponseMPayload;
+use EzmaxApi::Object::EzsignbulksendCreateObjectV1Request;
+use EzmaxApi::Object::EzsignbulksendCreateObjectV1Response;
+use EzmaxApi::Object::EzsignbulksendCreateObjectV1ResponseAllOf;
+use EzmaxApi::Object::EzsignbulksendCreateObjectV1ResponseMPayload;
+use EzmaxApi::Object::EzsignbulksendDeleteObjectV1Response;
+use EzmaxApi::Object::EzsignbulksendEditObjectV1Request;
+use EzmaxApi::Object::EzsignbulksendEditObjectV1Response;
 use EzmaxApi::Object::EzsignbulksendGetEzsignbulksendtransmissionsV1Response;
 use EzmaxApi::Object::EzsignbulksendGetEzsignbulksendtransmissionsV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendGetEzsignbulksendtransmissionsV1ResponseMPayload;
+use EzmaxApi::Object::EzsignbulksendGetFormsDataV1Response;
+use EzmaxApi::Object::EzsignbulksendGetFormsDataV1ResponseAllOf;
+use EzmaxApi::Object::EzsignbulksendGetFormsDataV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendGetListV1Response;
 use EzmaxApi::Object::EzsignbulksendGetListV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendGetListV1ResponseMPayload;